Phyllis Clinch: Awards and recognition

-In 1943, Clinch was awarded an honorary Doctorate of Science (D.Sc.), based on the strength of her published work.
+In 1943, Clinch was awarded an honorary Doctorate of Science (D.Sc.), based on the strength of her published scientific work.

 On 30 March 1961 she became the first woman to receive the Boyle Medal from the RDS (Royal Dublin Society).
 The next woman to receive the award was Margaret Murnane, a physicist, who was awarded 50 years later.
 Clinch received the award in recognition of her publications and scientific work.

 In 2016 portraits of the first four women elected to the RIA, including Phyllis Clinch, were hung at the RIA's Academy House.
 This is the first time that women's portraits had been hung at the Academy House since the RIA was founded 230 years earlier.
 The portraits were created by Vera Klute, and relatives of the women were present as the portraits were unveiled.
 The portraits were a result of the Women on the Walls campaign, created by Accenture, which works to promote the careers of women in STEM.